AaronZheng87/Seminar_exp/README.md

 # Seminar_exp
 This is the repo for assignment of seminar experimental psychology in VU

 The repo contains the research proposal, data simulation, figures(expected results).
-All of them were created independently by Yuanrui Zheng(Aaron).
-The repo is for the use of Yuanrui Zheng only!.
+All of them were created independently by **Yuanrui Zheng(Aaron).
+The repo is for the use of Yuanrui Zheng only!!!**

 The data simulation function refered to [Lisa DeBruine's R package](https://debruine.github.io/faux/articles/sim_mixed.html)